oracle/learning-library/developer-library/soamp-migration/intro/intro.md

 - Provision a new target SOA Suite Instance on OCI with the Marketplace (both using public and private subnet)
 - Migrate the source SOA Suite On-prmises to target SOA Suite on OCI Marketplace

+**Note:** This lab will showcase only migration of one applicatoin/project, for complete migration of SOA oprem to SOAMP kindly take a reference from `Documentation Reference` section below.

 ### Prerequisites